entangledion/PowerMM/README.md

       - Example: Corresponds to https://minemeld.acme.corp/feeds/inboundfeed_watch_ipv4

     # URL Node Setup Prompts:
-    - The URL miner node name setup to be used as a blocklist, that you want to add URL indicators to
+    - The URL miner node name setup to be used as a blacklist, that you want to add URL indicators to
-      - Example: Acme_URL_Blocklist (the "Miner" Node name shown under the "Config" tab in MineMeld)
+      - Example: Acme_URL_blacklist (the "Miner" Node name shown under the "Config" tab in MineMeld)
-    - An associated URL "output" feed name for the blocklist (so the script can check it for duplicate indicators)
+    - An associated URL "output" feed name for the blacklist (so the script can check it for duplicate indicators)
       - Example: inboundfeed_bl_url (the "Output" Node name shown under the "Config" tab in MineMeld)
       - Example: Corresponds to https://minemeld.acme.corp/feeds/inboundfeed_bl_url
     - The URL miner node name setup to be used as a watchlist, that you want to add URL indicators to